navikt/kafka-codelab/README.md

 }
 ```

-2. Create a kafka consumer which consumes the 'dice-rolls' topic and prints each message received to console.
+2. Create a kafka consumer that reads the 'dice-rolls' topic and prints each received message (key and value) to console.
     - You can either create your own consumer class from scratch or base it on the example below
     - If you get stuck there is a proposed solution in the kafkacodelab project (no.nav.kafkacodelab.DiceRollConsumer)